Cash Flow Decisions Should Be Clear

 In trucking, cash flow is not a small detail.
 It affects whether you can buy fuel, cover repairs, make payroll, take the next load, and keep your business moving.

-That is why factoring can be such a helpful tool for carriers.
+That is why factoring can be such a useful tool for carriers.
 But there is also a lot of confusion around it.

 Some carriers think factoring is only for companies in trouble.
 Others believe every factoring company works the same way.
 Some focus only on the lowest advertised rate without looking closely at the full cost, service, support, or agreement behind it.